Do Self-Employed Canadians Have to Pay Quarterly Taxes?

 If you're a self-employed real estate agent, investor, or property manager, quarterly taxes can be tricky.

-A real estate CPA can:
+real estate CPA can:

 - Project your tax burden